Foundations of Music Education

 Write for clarity.
 You will understand your topic better than your classmates, so make sure you don't get so hung up on details that they miss the point.

-Paper should be 5-7 pages in length, excluding the bibliography
+Paper should be 5-7 pages in length, excluding the references and abstract

 One inch margins, double-spaced, 12 point Times New Roman font (refer to the APA Manual for other specifics)